skenqbx/rail/doc/api.markdown

 The currently active `response` stream, if any.

 ### call.abort()
-Immediately abort any request, free the send-buffer & prevent any further requests.
+Immediately abort any request, free the `ReplayBuffer` and prevent any further requests.
-Internally, either `request.abort()` or `request.socket.destroy()` is called, depending on what is available.
+Internally `request.abort()` is called.

 _Note_: An `error` is very likely to be emitted after a call to `abort()`.